Introduction to storage and display materials

-These have regularly been tested and proved to be ineffective as a barrier against vapours.
+These are ineffective as a barrier against vapours.
 They may even cause their own problems if the chemicals in the paints are unstable or damaging.
-If it must be used for aesthetic reasons, avoid using casein, alkyd, polyurethane and oil-modified paints or varnishes.
+If it must be used for aesthetic reasons, avoid using casein, alkyd, polyurethane, and oil-modified paints or varnishes.

 Rigid mounting boards

-Wool, fire-retardant fabrics and foam or adhesive-backed fabrics have all been found to give off harmful vapours.
+Wool, fire-retardant fabrics, and foam or adhesive-backed fabrics have all been found to emit harmful vapours.
 Avoid using them if possible.

-Use cotton and linen that is both undyed and unbleached, but wash them thoroughly first.
+Use cotton and linen which is both undyed and unbleached, but wash them thoroughly first.
 Dyed fabrics and synthetic blends should be tested before use.
-The fastness of dyes can be checked by rubbing the fabric with a piece of white cotton, first dry and then repeated with damp cotton.
+The fastness of dyes can be checked by rubbing the fabric first with a dry piece of white cotton, and then with a piece of damp cotton.

 Glass is an ideal material for museums.
-You can customise it with UV-filters or laminates, it's impermeable to gases and impervious to scratches.
-The only problems come with its heaviness and the possibility that it may cause condensation and mould growth, which is dangerous for organic materials.
+You can customise it with UV-filters or laminates, it’s impermeable to gases, and is scratch resistant.
+The only problems with glass are its weight, and the possibility that it may cause condensation and mould growth which is dangerous for organic materials.

 Clean glass well.
 Don’t use vinegar-based agents or anything with harmful substances.

 Perspex and polycarbonate sheets